Our School App Stay connected on the go...

 - How appropriately child welfare and child protection concerns are identified and responded to by the school

 - How effectively the school works with key agencies to safeguard and promote the welfare of children

 - The extent to which the school ensures that adults working with children are appropriately recruited and vetted, and receive appropriate training, guidance, support and supervision to undertake the effective safeguarding of pupils.

-We have a Family Support Worker who can offer guidance and support about behaviour management, emotional health and wellbeing, finance and debt management and housing.
+Our Family Support Worker can offer guidance and support about behaviour management, emotional health and wellbeing, finance and debt management and housing.
 We run weekly coffee mornings which are a great chance to get to know other families.
 Throughout the year we also run parenting workshops.

-We have a Pastoral Mentor who works with our children to support them emotionally.
+Our Pastoral Mentor works with our children to support them emotionally.
 Staff, families or children can refer themselves.
 Our Pastoral Mentor may work 1:1 or with a small group of children on issues including anxiety, behaviour, confidence and self-esteem and also support children who have been through big life events.
 Please see your child’s teacher for further information.

 Our culture of vigilance

 At The Dolphn School we: